5jt/dyalog-cookbook/manuscript/documentation.md

 # Documentation -- the Doc is in

 Documentation is the bad mother of software.
-Programmers learn early that we depend on it b ut not to trust it.
+Programmers learn early that we depend on it but must not trust it.
 On the one hand we need it for the software we use.
 On the other we learn a great wariness of it for the software we develop.
 Understanding why this is so will help us see what to do about documenting MyApp.

 It helps to distinguish three quite different things people refer to as _documentation_.